 All in all, the imbalance in the National Accounting Ledger contributes to a weakening dollar (as the dollar represents the worth of the Economy, the total value added to it).
 Manufacturing adds value to the Economy.
 Less manufacturing means less value added to the Economy, and my guess means inflation as the increasing Services means loss of value added to the Economy.

 The buffer which has been invented is, of course, the Stock Market — a fantasyland of wealth creation, which in my way of thinking, sucks the life out of the Economy and the value of the dollar, but protects the wealth of the Wealthy by ballooning fake wealth which they caen cash in at any time (but never do).
 They simply borrow real money off that wealth.

 Don’t get me started on BitCoin.

-Not for nothing, I like the Hebrew Economy as written in the Old Testament where every 7 years all debts incurred by fellow citizens were dissolved.
+By the by, I like the Hebrew economics where in the Old Testament it is written that every seven years all the debts of fellow citizens were forgiven.